ppy/osu-wiki/wiki/Contests/Aspire/6/en.md

 For any questions or inquiries, contact [aspire@ppy.sh](mailto:aspire@ppy.sh).

-If your inquiry is urgent and you aren't getting a timely response, please contact ::Hivie::{ user=14102976 } or [-Mo-](https://osu.ppy.sh/users/2202163) directly.
+If your inquiry is urgent and you aren't getting a timely response, please contact ::Hivie::{ user=14102976 } or ::-Mo-::{ user=2202163 } directly.

 ## Rules